REAIABook/REAIABook/readme.md

     beat.sales <- sales.data[sales.data$beat == beat.crime$zone.beat[b], ]
 ```

-If there are at least 100 sales in the beat we proceed, if not we give that beat a 0 and disqualify it from the anlaysis.
+If there are at least 100 sales in the beat we proceed, if not we give that beat a 0 and disqualify it from the analysis.

 ``` r
     if(nrow(beat.sales) >= 100){